codewmanas/TaskEase/README.md

 - **Node.js**: For building the backend server.
 - **Express**: As the web framework for Node.js.
 - **TypeScript**: For type-safe JavaScript development.
+- **Docker**: For containerizing the application and ensuring consistent environments.

 ## Features